Mcotsar/PaleoCOOP/README.md

 # Contact

-Please, contact me if you have any question, comments, feedback --> mcotsar [at] gmail.com
+Please, contact me if you have any questions, comments, or feedback --> mcotsar [at] gmail.com

 # License
 CC-BY 4.0